092 – Double negation in Russian

 I never thought about it.
 (Lit. – I never about it didn’t think)

 We were late everywhere.
 (Lit. – We nowhere weren’t in time)

 Remember this negative Russian pronouns:

 As you can see, these words are derived from interrogative pronouns we learned before + prefix ни.

-Before finishing the lessons, practice today’s examples with the audio track and try to memorize the new vocabulary.
+Before finishing the lesson, practice today’s examples with the audio track and try to memorize the new vocabulary.